emf-creaf/meteospain/cran-comments.md

-This version of `meteospain` adds needed updates for some API connections as well as improves data returned by meteocat and aemet APIs.
+This version of `meteospain` fixes a bug in Meteogalicia helpers when variables are missing from raw data.

 ## Test environments